2/18/2025

 Conference Call Coordinator

 Thank you.
-Our next question is coming from Anthony Pettinari with Citi.
+Our next question is coming from Anthony Pizzinari with Citi.

 speaker

-Hi, this is Ashish.
-Hey, hi, this is Ashish Sadanath from Anthony.
+Hi, this is Ashley.
+Hey, hi, this is Ashley Sonnen on to Anthony.
 Thanks for taking my question.
 I just wanted to ask around, you know, administrative policy.
-Have you seen any kind of pressure on, you know, the pace of IJ rollout or per project starts from, you know, any of the policy decisions or expected orders we've seen and then on tariffs?
-What kind of impact your business we could expect potentially?
+Have you seen any kind of pressure on, you know, the pace of IIJ rollout or project starts any of the policy decisions or executive orders we've seen, and then on tariffs, what kind of impact your business, we could expect potentially?

 speaker